- A look at how as our ageing population grows, so too does the need for SMSF management support from advisers due to member incapacity

 - SMSF professionals can bridge the gap between the complexity of managing SMSF and member incapacity

-Matthew Burgess, Author and Director of specialist law firm View Legal, shares his insights on the issues that can arise in regard to member incapacity in the SMSF sector and what SMSF professionals can do to best advise and support their clients, as part of the upcoming 2019 SMSF Conference in Sydney.
+Matthew Burgess, Author and Director of specialist law firm View Legal, shares his insights on the issues that can arise in regard to member incapacity in the SMSF sector and what SMSF professionals can do to best advise and support their clients.

 The implications of an ageing population